ileomelo/ileomelo/README.md

 I've been learning to code for 1 year, after switching carreers.
 I started with HTML, but have really found a passion for backend development...

-* 🌍  I'm based in São Paulo
+* 🌍  I'm based in São Paulo, SP
 * ✉️  You can contact me at [leo.a.s.melo@gmail.com](mailto:leo.a.s.melo@gmail.com)
-* 🧠  I'm learning NuxtJS, VueJS and Supabase
+* 🧠  I'm learning React, NestJS and TypeScript
 * ⚡  I am interested in the field of artificial intelligence, and I am interested in learning TensorFlow, NumPy, and Pandas.

 ### Skills